What kinds of teams can take part?

 What does the daily schedule look like?

-You will have a working area in the museum available 24 hours a day, 7 days a week.
-The campus will also supply you 7 days a week with free breakfast, lunch and dinner at the museum restaurant (please let us know about any vegan, vegetarian, or other special dietary requirements, and we will do our best to accommodate).
+You will have a working area in the museum available 8am to midnight, 7 days a week.
+The campus will also supply you 7 days a week with free breakfast, lunch and dinner (please let us know about any vegan, vegetarian, or other special dietary requirements, and we will do our best to accommodate).
 Mentors will come nearly every week for a couple days to help you with your project, and there will be a ‘permanent mentor’ who can help you with your project in office hours any weekday.

 When does the campus end?